varnish/Varnish-Book/varnish_book.rst

 Detailed Varnish Request Flow for the Client Worker Thread
 ----------------------------------------------------------

 ..
+This slide does not contain bullets because it conflicts with the size of the diagram.

+..
 TODO for the author: Double check that "client worker thread" has been introduced at this point.
 ..
 TODO for the author: Remove the name of functions "cnt_*"